inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_authorizer.md

 : The authorizer identifier.

 `authorizer_result_ttl_in_seconds`
-: The time to live (TTL) for cached authorizer results, in seconds.
+: The time to live (TTL) for cached authorizer results in seconds.
 If it equals 0, authorization caching is disabled.
 If it is greater than 0, API Gateway caches authorizer responses.
-The maximum value is 3600, or 1 hour.
+The maximum value is **3600**, or **1 hour**.
 Supported only for HTTP API Lambda authorizers.

 `authorizer_type`
 : The authorizer type.
-Specify REQUEST for a Lambda function using incoming request parameters.
-Specify JWT to use JSON Web Tokens (supported only for HTTP APIs).
+Specify `REQUEST` for a Lambda function using incoming request parameters.
+Specify `JWT` to use JSON Web Tokens (supported only for HTTP APIs).

 `authorizer_uri`
 : The authorizer's Uniform Resource Identifier (URI).